jobevers/emacs.d/README.markdown

-# Emacs for Clojure Starter Kit
+# Emacs for Clojure Starter Kit + Python for Emacs + whatever else I've changed

 This repo is a minor extension of [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
 Added functionality: